 Located in west-central Wyoming about 30 miles west of Big Piney, Wyoming Peak is the highpoint of the Wyoming Range.
 This impressive mountain is the highest point in Lincoln County and is located in the Bridger-Teton National Forest; it is also the seventh highest range highpoint in Wyoming.
 With an elevation of 11,378', Wyoming Peak ranks way down on the Wyoming elevation list, but the new field of Prominence has made Wyoming Peak a more important mountain.
 With a prominence of 3,538', Wyoming Peak is big enough to make an appearance on the Wyoming Prominence Map.
 (This paragraph consists of information from the previous page owner; the words are still mostly his, but I made some edits for organization and style.)

-"Gracing" the summit is a ruined fire lookout that is visible from nearby peaks and from the valleys below, somewhat ruining the aesthetic appeal of the peak.
-Don't let that ruin your interest in the peak, though.
+"Gracing" the summit is a ruined fire lookout that is visible from nearby peaks and from the valleys below, somewhat spoiling the aesthetic appeal of the peak.
+Don't let that spoil your interest in the peak, though.
 In addition to having outstanding views, Wyoming Peak is the central summit in a cluster of the range's three highest peaks; Mount Coffin-- #2-- is about a mile north, and "Mount March Madness"-- #3-- is about half a mile south.
-Given good weather, it is both easy and rewarding to climb all three is a day.
+Given good weather, it is both easy and rewarding to climb all three in a day.
 Coffin is Class 2 with some possible touches of Class 3, and March Madness is Class 2.
 There are SP pages for both of these peaks.

 Hiking trails approach and reach the summit from both the east and the west.
 The eastern route is a little longer than the western one (10 miles vs. 9 miles RT) but also has a little less elevation gain.
 Detailed route pages are attached to this one.